-Keflavik International Airport is a relic from the “invasion of Iceland” in World War II when Allied troops took over the island nation following the defeat of its colonial ruler, Denmark, at the hands of the Nazis.
-The British laid out a landing strip in the town of Gardur, but considering Iceland’s incredibly strategic position in the middle of the Atlantic Ocean, one strip was not quite enough.
+Keflavik International Airport is a relic from the “invasion of Iceland” in World War II when Allied troops took over the island nation following the occupation of its colonial ruler, Denmark, at the hands of Nazi Germany.

 Photo from Wikimedia, Creative Commons, by Superjet International.
 No edits made.

-After taking control of the "occupation," US troops built and opened two airfields for military purposes in 1942 and 1943.
+After taking control of the operation, US troops built and opened two airfields for military purposes in 1942 and 1943.
 After returning the property at the war’s conclusion, the United States reclaimed it in 1951 following a controversial defence alliance with Iceland.

 The airport first started to separate civilian and military use in 1987, with the opening of the Leifur Eriksson Terminal.
-Named after the first European to settle the Americas, it would go on to handle all visitors coming to or leaving Iceland by air.
+Named after the first European to reach the Americas, it would go on to handle all visitors coming to or leaving Iceland by air.

 Upon arrival at the Keflavik International Airport, don’t miss the chance to visit nearby attractions.
 After all, the area is home to some of the most beautiful and popular attractions in Iceland.